se-sic/coronet/README.md

 #### Data sources for network construction

 For the construction to work, you need to pass an instance of each the classes `ProjectData` and `NetworkConf` as parameters when calling the `NetworkBuilder` constructor.
 The `ProjectData` object holds the data that is used as basis for the constructed networks, while the `NetworkConf` object configures the construction process in detail (see below and also Section [`NetworkConf`](#networkconf) for more information).

 **Beware:** **The `ProjectData` instance** passed to the constructor of the class `NetworkBuilder` **is getting cloned** inside the `NetworkBuilder` instance!
 The main reason is the [latent ability to cut data to unified date ranges](#cutting-data-to-unified-date-ranges) (the parameter`unify.date.ranges` [in the class `NetworkConf`](#networkconf)) which would compromise the original given data object; consequently, data cutting is only performed on the cloned data object.
 Further implications are:
 - When calling `NetworkBuilder$reset.environment()`, the cloned `ProjectData` object gets replaced by a new clone based on the originally given `ProjectData` instance.
 - When you want to adapt the data used for network construction *after constructing a `NetworkBuilder`*, you need to adapt it via `NetworkBuilder$get.project.data()`.
 This also includes that, if data is read and is cached inside a `ProjectData` object *during network construction*, the cached data is only available through the `NetworkBuilder` instance!
-- When you adapt the original `ProjectData` object in any way, you need create a new `NetworkBuilder` instance!
+- When you adapt the original `ProjectData` object in any way, you need to create a new `NetworkBuilder` instance!

 #### Types of networks